Have a Spooky Halloween and Fall with Limited Waste

 Method

-I read quite a few online posts about how to make these and found three general methods, of which I’ve tried two.
+I read many online posts about how to make these and found three general methods, of which I’ve tried two.
 They are:

 • Oven